In addition to examining your tooth and the surrounding area, your dentist may:

 What to expect from your doctor

 Your dentist is likely to ask you a number of questions, such as those below.
-Be ready to answer them to make the most of your time.

 - When did you first begin experiencing symptoms?

 - Have you had any recent trauma to your teeth or dental work?

 - Have your symptoms been continuous or occasional?

 - What, if anything, seems to improve your symptoms?